-Philippine Church head urges end to drug killings
+Philippine church head urges end to drug killings

 "The illegal drug problem should not be reduced to a political or criminal issue.
 It is a humanitarian concern that affects all of us."

-The Church, one of the nation's oldest and most powerful institutions, had been among the few voices denouncing the deaths as polls showed Duterte continued to enjoy widespread popularity.
+The Catholic Church, one of the nation's oldest and most influential institutions, has been among the few voices denouncing the deaths as polls showed Mr Duterte continuing to enjoy widespread popularity.

-During the 14 months Duterte has been in power, police have confirmed killing more than 3,500 people - insisting they acted in self-defence.
+During the 14 months Mr Duterte has been in power, the police have confirmed killing more than 3,500 people, insisting they acted in self-defence.

 More than 2,000 other people have been killed in drug-related crimes and thousands more murdered in unexplained circumstances, according to police data.